Avdrn/github-actions-repository/docs/05-deploying-to-an-environment.md

 git push
 ```

-The pipeline should now fail because of missing Firebase token.
+The pipeline should fail because of missing Firebase token.
 Let's fix it!
 In the repo settings, go to 'Secrets and variables' > 'Actions' and create a new repository secret.
 Call it `firebase token` and paste the token value that you got during the Firebase setup.
 Click 'add secret'.

 <img width="900" alt="image" src="https://github.com/caprosset/github-actions-repository/assets/12846321/78021ed9-400f-41f7-9aee-c5cd717f577d">